 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Triple/Quad Cabins

-Enjoy kayak and DIB (shallow water expedition craft) exploration in northern Kuiu Island’s Saginaw Bay.
-Beach comb or hike along the beautiful secluded coastline of the area, where marine fossils are sometimes found.
-View the world’s tallest totem pole, a carving demonstration, and experience the intriguing culture of the Tlingit in the Native village of Kake.
+Enjoy kayak and skiff exploration in a northern Kuiu or Kupreanof Island bay.
+Beachcomb or hike along a beautiful secluded coastline in the area.
+View the world's tallest totem pole, a carving demonstration, and experience the intriguing culture of the Tlingit in the Native village of Kake.

 Discover the charming Mitkof Island fishing town of Petersburg.
 Founded by Norwegian fishermen in the late 1800s, Petersburg is nicknamed Alaska's "Little Norway."
 Experience this Scandinavian culture with a folk dance show by local youth at the iconic Sons of Norway Hall.
 Later, enjoy a narrated bus tour and take time to explore the vibrant community at your own leisure.

-Scout for humpback whales and other marine mammals in the world-renowned whale waters of Frederick Sound.
+Scout for humpback whales and other marine mammals in Frederick Sound.
 Humpbacks are famous for behavior that lends itself to incredible viewing and photography, such as tail lobbing, lunge feeding, pectoral slapping, breaching, and picturesque dives that showcase their massive flukes.
-Enjoy an exciting afternoon of Alaska adventure in a wilderness bay for DIB excursions, kayaking, and hiking.
+Enjoy an exciting afternoon of Alaska adventure in a wilderness bay for skiff excursions, kayaking, and hiking.
 Some options include Thomas Bay, Port Houghton, or Hobart Bay.

 Savor the serenity of raw wilderness on an unscripted morning and afternoon of Southeast Alaska discovery.
-The options are countless, dictated by the day’s unique circumstances.
+The options are countless, dictated by the day's unique circumstances.
 Opportunities may include a coastline kayak paddle, up-close whale encounters, or a hike through an alluring old-growth forest.
-You might do a beach landing on an unspoiled shoreline to explore a tidal flat or track along with a foraging bear from the safety of your DIB.
-Regardless of the activity, experience the magic of the archipelago’s many remote coves, bays, and inlets.
-End the day’s adventure with a relaxing evening at Orca Point Lodge, an exclusive day-lodge on Colt Island.
-Enjoy the beautiful grounds, beach, and marine life touch-tank.
-Dine on Alaskan salmon, Alaskan king crab, or prime rib from the warmth of the lodge, or nestled next to a beachside bonfire.
+You may do a beach landing on an unspoiled shoreline to explore a tidal flat or track along with a foraging bear from the safety of your DIB (shallow water expedition craft).
+Regardless of the activity, you'll experience the magic of the archipelago's many remote coves, bays, and inlets.
+End the day's adventure with a relaxing evening at Orca Point Lodge, an exclusive day-lodge on Colt Island.
+Enjoy the beautiful grounds, beach, and marine life touch tank.
+Dine on Alaskan salmon, Alaskan king crab, or prime rib from the warmth of the lodge, or nestled next to a beach-side bonfire.

-This remarkable national park fjord extends 65-miles, contains eight tidewater glaciers, and provides pristine habitat for a wide-array of wildlife, including both brown and black bears, wolves, mountain goats, Steller sea lions, and humpback whales.
-The highlight for many is the Margerie Glacier, known for its dramatic calving displays.
-A Glacier Bay National Park Service Ranger narrates the day’s program and a Native Huna Tlingit interpretive naturalist joins you onboard to reveal traditional cultural ties to this ancient treasure.
+This remarkable national park fjord extends 65 miles, contains eight tidewater glaciers, and provides pristine habitat for a wide array of wildlife, including both brown and black bears, wolves, mountain goats, Steller sea lions, and humpback whales.
+A highlight for many is the Margerie Glacier, known for its dramatic calving displays.
+A Glacier Bay National Park Service Ranger narrates the day’s program and a Native Huna Tlingit interpretive naturalist will join you on board to reveal traditional cultural ties to this ancient treasure.

-Disembark in Alaska’s capital city of Juneau.
-Transfer to the airport or your hotel.
+Disembark in Alaska’s capital city of Juneau and transfer to the airport or your hotel.

 Airfare; pre- and post-cruise hotel accommodations; non-complimentary beer, wine, or alcohol; discretionary gratuities to crew; travel insurance; all taxes and port fees; fuel surcharge may apply.